hyperledger-labs/private-transaction-families/SETUP.md

       sgx_linux_x64_driver_<version>.bin and sgx_linux_x64_sdk_<version>.bin
    - Add permissions: `$ sudo chmod u+x ./sgx_linux_x64_sdk_<version>.bin`
    - Install the SDK: `$ sudo ./sgx_linux_x64_sdk_<version>.bin`
-     Note the instructions to set the environment variable after SDK installation is complete.
+     do not install on current directory, install the sdk under /opt/intel Note the instructions to set the environment variable after SDK installation is complete.
    - Set Intel® SGX source environment by default:
-     Edit the file .bashrc (hidden file in the home folder) and add the SGX SDK folder at the end of the file: "source <sgx sdk install path>/environment" where <sgx sdk install path> is the path to where SDK was installed
+     Edit the file .bashrc (hidden file in the home folder) and add the SGX SDK folder at the end of the file: "source /opt/intel/sgxsdk/environment" where <sgx sdk install path> is the path to where SDK was installed

 2. If you are using an Intel® SGX supported platform (required for hardware mode),